Your Guide to Live Chat Support Services

 Agents also prefer live chat over the phone because regularly dealing with angry and upset customers via phone can take an emotional toll.
 Live chat contributes to agent job retention—a big, expensive issue that many CX leaders are constantly trying to grapple with.

-So, the data is clear and it makes sense for all the reasons we’ve discussed: Live chat for customer service shows every indication of being a worthwhile communication channel, both now and in the future.
+The data is clear, and it makes sense for all the reasons we’ve discussed: Live chat for customer service shows every indication of being a worthwhile communication channel, both now and in the future.

 6 Tips for Encouraging Customers to Use Live Chat